boscoh/supplescroll/readme.md

 Of course, you don't have to use `embellish` to build your HTML file, you can write it yourself.
 To use the `lucid` theme, you'd make an HTML file like `article.html` [](#fig-html).

+This shows all the necessary declarations, style-sheets & javascript modules.

 <div id='fig-html'> <code>article.html</code> - a hand-coded HTML article page that works with the lucid theme.
 <pre>